GeorgeSserwadda/wrf_test/README.md

 Scripts to download wrf model data like GFS and WPS_GEOGRAPHY (WPS_GEOG)

+Note: Ensure that you at least have 250GB of free disk space before starting

 In order to run the scripts (via linux os) ensure that they are executables by using the command

     chmod +x gfs_data_download.sh